Timpel’s pick-six seals Marshall football victory over rival Waterloo

-MARSHALL – When Marshall and Waterloo clash on the gridirion, it’s always going to be a battle.
+When Marshall and Waterloo clash on the gridiron, it’s always going to be a battle.

 This year’s go-around lived up to the hype.
-In a game that came down to the wire, the Cardinals bested their rivals in a thriller, becoming playoff-eligible in the process.
+In a game that came down to the wire, the Cardinals bested their rivals in a thriller, 20-9, becoming WIAA playoff-eligible in the process.

-“They came out on that fourth down in a look that they hadn’t shown yet tonight but had shown on film, and we were ready for it…” said Marshall’s Head Coach Matt Kleinheinz.
-“I was ready to call timeout; I told our defensive coordinator… He said, ‘No, no. We’ve got this; we’ve practiced this all week.”
+“They came out on that fourth down in a look that they hadn’t shown yet tonight but had shown on film, and we were ready for it,” said Marshall head coach Matt Kleinheinz.
+“I was ready to call timeout; I told our defensive coordinator… He said, ‘No, no. We’ve got this; we’ve practiced this all week.’”

 The Cardinals proved their defensive coordinator prophetic; Gus Timpel rose up to snatch Waterloo quarterback Chase Bostwick’s pass, and soon had a convoy of blockers in front of him.